 : When you create a distribution, you need to tell Amazon CloudFront whether you want the distribution to be enabled or disabled once it's created.
 Enabled means that as soon as the distribution is fully deployed

-: You can optionally associate one or more CNAME aliases with a distribution so that you can use a domain name of your choice in links to your objects instead of the domain name Amazon CloudFront assigns.
+: You can optionally associate one or more CNAME aliases with a distribution so that you can use a domain name of your choice to link to your objects instead of the domain name that Amazon CloudFront assigns.
 You need to be the owner of any domain name that you specify as an alias of your distribution's domain name.
 You can have up to 10 CNAME aliases per distribution.
 You can associate a particular CNAME alias with only one distribution.